Olethros: Biblical use of olethros

 Strong's Exhaustive Concordance of the King James Bible defines the word as meaning "ruin"; i.e., death, punishment, or destruction.
 Olethros is found in the New Testament in 1 Corinthians 5:5, 1 Thessalonians 5:3, 2 Thessalonians 1:9, and 1 Timothy 6:9, where it is translated "destruction" in most versions of the Bible.
 Some believe a more accurate translation of this word in these verses would be "punishment," referring to the kind of punishment that expiates guilt and restores the sinner to communion with God.

-In popular culture

-The name "Olethros" is used to refer to Destruction in The Sandman series written by Neil Gaiman.
+Biblical scholar Douglas J. Moo argues that, in 2 Thessalonians 1:9, the word should be understood to mean "ruin" rather than "extinction" because it is used alongside the Greek word aiōnios, meaning "eternal."
+Moo therefore believes that people in hell will not be annihilated, but will live eternally away from the presence of God.